MellacE98/LaQuinielaUAB/README.md

 ## LaQuiniela of LaLiga

-Team members: XXX - XXX -XXX
+Team members:
+Adrià Aldomà Coll - 1651167
+Diego Carreño Asueta - 1663340
+Marc Benítez Benavides - 1528771

 This repo contains the skeleton for you to build your first ML project.
 Use the data in ```laliga.sqlite``` to build a ML model that predicts the outcome of a matchday in LaLiga (Spanish Football League).